KU Student Housing Handbook

 An “emotional support animal” (“ESA”) is an animal that provides comfort to an individual with a disability upon the recommendation of a healthcare professional.
 An ESA does not assist a person with a disability with activities of daily living, but rather, its role is to live with a student and alleviate the symptoms of an individual’s disability to provide equal opportunities to use and enjoy residential life at the University.
 ESAs must remain in the owners assigned bedroom at all times.

 A pet is an animal kept for companionship and does not assist an individual with disabilities or act as an emotional support animal.
-For this reason, pets are not covered by this policy and are not allowed in KU Student Housing facilities with the exception of fish.
+For this reason, pets are not covered by this policy and are not allowed in Housing & Residence Life facilities with the exception of fish.
 See “Pets” policy above for more information

 Owner Care & Handling

-- Service animals may accompany the owner to any location at any time.
-Emotional Support Animals may not leave the owners room, with the exception of allowing the animal to relieve itself, and must not create a disturbance while the owner is away from the room.
+3. Service animals may accompany the owner to any location at any time.
+Emotional Support Animals may not leave the owner's room, except for allowing the animal to relieve itself, and must not create a disturbance while the owner is away from the room.

-- Owners of a Service or Emotional Support Animal will maintain a clean, healthy, and odor free living space.
+5. Owners of a Service or Emotional Support Animal will maintain a clean, healthy, and odor-free living space.

-- Owners of a Service or Emotional Support Animal are responsible for cleaning up after your animal’s waste, and should carry sufficient and appropriate equipment to clean up after the animal.
+6. Owners of a Service or Emotional Support Animal are responsible for cleaning up after yourtheir animal’s waste and should carry sufficient and appropriate equipment to clean up after the animal.
 Waste must be bagged and discarded in waste receptacles located outside of KU facilities.

-- The owner must have an established care plan in case of emergency which cases the owner to not be able to care for the animal.
+9. The owner must have an established care plan in case of emergency that causes the owner to not be able to care for the animal.
 This plan must include how the animal will be cared for and where the animal will live.

 Non-Owner Care & Handling

-- Individuals other than the owner should never touch or handle an animal unless invited to do so by the owner.
+1. Individuals other than the owner should never touch or handle an animal.

-- Individuals other than the owner should not feed the animal unless invited to do so by the owner.
+2. Individuals other than the owner should not feed the animal.

 Removal of Approved Animal

-KU Student Housing may exclude or remove any animal that:
+Housing & Residence Life may exclude or remove any animal that:

 Expectations Regarding a Resident’s Contract and Assignment

-Like KU Student Housing policies, residents are responsible for knowing the following information.
-Conduct action may be taken if residents engage with their KU Student Housing contract or assignment in a way that alters their assignment or contract without express consent from KU Student Housing.
+Like Housing & Residence Life policies, residents are responsible for knowing the following information.
+Conduct action may be taken if residents engage with their Housing & Residence Life contract or assignment in a way that alters their assignment or contract without express consent from Housing & Residence Life.

 Please see the “OCCUPANCY AND ADMINISTRATION” and “Violation of or Failure to Follow Policies or Regulation” policies above for more information.